 This is why some experts advise you not worry about trying to achieve the top credit score.
 Instead, it’s better to think in terms of a credit score range.
 If you have a score of around 780, you are likely to receive the same interest rates and preferred treatment that you would if your score was a perfect 850.

 Of course, being in the 800 Club is something to brag about.
 So if you want to push for the stars, go for it.
-Just know that while it is possible to obtain the highest possible credit score, you don’t need it to receive the top benefits.
+Just know that while it is possible to obtain the highest credit score, you don’t need it to receive the top benefits, and should be aware that it’s not entirely in your control.
 This way, you can focus less on striving for perfection and more on enjoying all of the great things your responsible actions have afforded you.